To the Noise and Back: Diffusion for Shared Autonomy: Method

 \subsection{Distribution transformation for shared autonomy}

-In a shared autonomy task, a copilot is asked to produce a shared action $a^s_t$, given the current state $s_t$ and pilot action $a_t^h$.
-Ideally, the copilot will intervene such that the corrected action $a^s_t$ preserves the pilot's ``intention''.
-However, it is hard to formulate the pilot's ``intention'' in a well-defined way, particularly when the space of goals (tasks) is not known nor even well-defined.
+In a shared autonomy task, a copilot is asked to produce a shared action $a^s_t$, given the current state $s_t$ and the pilot's action $a_t^h$.
+The goal is for the copilot to intervene in a manner that preserves the pilot's "intention" while correcting the action.
+However, formulating the pilot's "intention" is challenging, especially when the space of goals is unknown or not well-defined.

 Our algorithm assumes that the latent intent of the user has non-zero likelihood under the distribution over target behaviors that we learn to sample from using a diffusion model.
-In other words, if we have a finite set of expert demonstrations to train the diffusion model, the states or state-action pairs that a user would want to achieve need to exist in the demonstrations.
+In other words, if we have a finite set of demonstrations to train the diffusion model, the states or state-action pairs that a user would want to achieve need to exist in the demonstrations.
 With our formulation to shared autonomy, the copilot manages the trade-off between respecting pilot's action (i.e., \emph{fidelity} to the pilot) and executing an action that is likely under the learned behavior distribution (i.e., \emph{conformity} to the target behaviors).
-This trade-off bears similarity to the trade-off discussed in Section~\ref{subsec:fwd-and-rev} based on Figure~\ref{fig:diffusion-visualization}.
+This is illustrated in Fig. \ref{fig:trade-off}, and it bears similarity to the trade-off discussed in Section~\ref{subsec:fwd-and-rev} based on Figure~\ref{fig:diffusion-visualization}.